 Purpose of the Award

-- To signal the University’s commitment to excellence in teaching.
+- To highlight the University’s commitment to excellence in research, scholarship and creative endeavors.

 Nature and Number of Awards